ICTs for Development:

 Recent trends in smart technologies have increased the potential of ICTs to contribute to overall development, for example, Big Data has enabled the collection of vast sums of data on the way that the environment and society has been changing, enabling better scenario development; Machine Learning systems have seen considerable improvement to automatically crunch data and develop alternative solutions and predict outcomes; Geographic analysis and visualization tools have enabled better and focused decision-making; "Internet of Things" has provided a means for everyday objects with sensors, processing ability, software, and other technologies to connect and exchange data with other devices and systems over the Internet; and a wide variety of Mobile applications to carry out different activities.

 Unfortunately, ICTs access and use are still unequally distributed within and between countries.
 The digital divide with respect to internet use, innovative capacity and quality access, is particularly pronounced.
 Therefore, along with developmental priorities such as income/job opportunities, education, health etc. is the need for access to ICTs that will enable communities and countries to overcome these challenges.
-People now talk of digital inequality to explain the disparities in knowledge and abilities to use ICTS among individuals with different demographic, socioeconomic and cultural backgrounds, or the digital divide the describes the gap between those that have access to ICTs, and those that don't or have restricted access.
+People now talk of digital inequality to explain the disparities in knowledge and abilities to use ICTS among individuals with different demographic, socioeconomic and cultural backgrounds, or the digital divide that describes the gap between those that have access to ICTs, and those that don't - or have restricted access.

-The policy solutions being proposed to overcome digital inequality or digital divide primarily focusses on digital inclusion - ensuring that all individuals and communities, including the most disadvantaged, have access to and use of ICTs, for example, access to internet-connected devices and services, digital skills training, technical support or provision of hardware/software resources.
+The policy solutions being proposed to overcome digital inequality or digital divide primarily focuses on digital inclusion - ensuring that all individuals and communities, including the most disadvantaged, have access to and use of ICTs, for example, access to internet-connected devices and services, digital skills training, technical support or provision of hardware/software resources.

-The emergence of ICTs and other digital objects has also given credence to the protection of digital "rights" that call for providing universal access to ICTs to everyone, protecting intellectual property rights issues, and ensuring online privacy and security.
+The emergence of ICTs and other digital objects has also given credence to the protection of digital rights that call for providing universal access to ICTs to everyone, protecting intellectual property rights issues, and ensuring online privacy and security.

 APPENDIX: